jjberg2/PolygenicAdaptationCode/README.md

 This repository contains R code implementing the methods described in my paper with Graham Coop, titled "A Population Genetic Signal of Polygenic Adaptation": arXiv:1307.7759v2

 Here is some minimal documentation describing each of the files required to run the analysis.
 See the example run file at path/Example/Run_Files/exampleHeightRunFile.R for an example of a function call.
+All file names should be specified either with a full path or a path relative to the directory from which the function is called.

 See also the headers of each of the corresponding example files found in the Example/ directory for a few more lines of documentation for each file type